yz-0/experiment/README.md

 The toolkit is powered by [Papa Parse](http://papaparse.com/) and [jsGrid](http://js-grid.com/), both are open source projects under MIT license.
 The toolkit will load the these components dynamically at runtime.

-The CSV file contains columns defined in the [implementation guide](http://abgov.github.io/ab-compensation-transparency-toolkit/), and the toolkit uses Papa Parse to convert the data to an array of JSON objects like the example below, then uses jsGrid to generate the table on the web page.
+The CSV file contains columns defined in the [implementation guide](http://abgov.github.io/ab-compensation-transparency-toolkit/).
+The toolkit uses Papa Parse to convert the data to an array of JSON objects like the example below, then uses jsGrid to generate the table on the web page.

 ```
 [{